Ayers Psychology & Evolution Lab

 Not pictured: Megan Kirtner, Stela Nina

 Here are some of the recently published lab research projects.
-For a complete list of Dr. Ayers' publications, please see her Google Scholar profile.
+Please see Dr. Ayers' Google Scholar profile for a complete list of her publications.

 COVID-19 and friendships: Agreeableness and neuroticism are associated with more concern about COVID-19 and friends' risky behaviors